-Now this is really absurd.
+Now, this is really absurd.
 How come plucking the one, can grow two in its place.
-One hair shaft means only one hair fiber can grow.
+One hair shaft means only one hair fibre can grow.

 6. Hair coloring decelerates the growth process:

-But as long as hair are going darker, it is all fine to color them and it will not slow down the hair growth.
+But as long as hair is going darker, it is all fine to color them and it will not slow down the hair growth.
 I love using ‘Mehndi/Henna’ as hair color (Hey!
-I have no silver strands yet), just because it gives me a cool feel that no other hair treatment or coloring can ever furnish.
+I have no silver strands yet), just because it gives me a cool feel that no other hair treatment or colouring can ever furnish.